 Helpful for new landlords, but also a great way to refresh knowledge for experienced landlords, many associations offer regional training courses or for those unable to attend, e-learning.
-These cover subjects such as safety and regulations, finance and the management of multiple occupation properties.
+These cover subjects such as safety and regulations, finance and the management of houses in multiple occupation (shared accommodation).

-The great news, unlike many other memberships, is that there are no contracts with Landlord Associations.
+The great news is that there are no contracts with Landlord Associations.
 You simply choose the level of membership that suits your situation and requirements.
 You can see what they have to offer and join most Associations from their websites.
 Some have offices you can call, the smaller ones may be run by volunteers.

 Should you wish to cancel, you can do so at any time.
 Most simply require notice in writing to do so.

-Each Association differs slightly but the majority offer similar perks, discounts and information.
+Each Association differs but the majority offer similar perks, discounts and information.
 There are seven national landlord’s associations, including Welsh, Scottish and Irish groups.
-There are many local schemes in addition – regional schemes tend to offer additional discounts with trusted and approved local suppliers resulting in further cost savings.
-Local associations also give the opportunity to attend events, locally – always great for a spot of networking.
+As well as these, there are many local associations too.
+Regional organisations tend to offer additional discounts with trusted and approved local suppliers resulting in further cost savings.
+They work with the local authorities and have local knowledge.
+Most run local meetings – always handy for a spot of networking!

 There is no specific residential Landlords Association that you are required by law to join, this remains optional in the UK; however, many of the landlord’s we speak to give high praise to their associations for their wealth of knowledge and for being a great support network.